Georgia

 Progress to date

 ECOM in partnership with WHO regional office for Europe analyzed five national PrEP protocols (Armenia, Kazakhstan, Kyrgyzstan, Georgia and Ukraine) and provided Report with recommendations on the steps needed to include PrEP into nationally approved standard package of servises.
+The report is under design and will be published by the end of February.

 Community groups conduct community-led assessment of national quality standards in accordance to IDUIT and organize dialogue with service providers and MOH/local authorities